wistia/wistia-open-docs/_posts/data-api.md

 #### The Response

-The response will be an array of JSON objects with the following properties:
+The response will be an array of JSON or XML objects with the following properties:

 Field | Description
 ------|------------